 The Trust may offer more than one class of shares of any series.
 Each share of a series or class represents an equal proportionate interest in that series or class with each other share of that series or class.
 With respect to The Fund, the Trust currently offers one class of shares: Class I. The Trust has reserved the right to create and issue additional series or classes.
-Each share of a series or class represents an equal proportionate interest in that series or class with each other share of that series or class.
+Each share of a series or class represents an equal proportionate interest in that series or class with each other share of that series or class with each share of a series or class.